itairos/CSEtella/README.md

 * **Crawler**: the node can crawl (using [breadth first search]) the P2P network and discover the peers and their topology.
 * **Web Frontend**: view live stats of the node and the topology produced by the crawler.
 * **Auto discovery of the node's external IP** useful when the node runs behind a NAT.
+* **Fast Recovery**: in case of a node failure, it can reconnect to previously discovered nodes without issuing ping or query messages.
 * **Configurable**: the behavior of the node is highly configurable via a JSON file.
 A user can set peer limits, timeouts, blacklist peers, craweling behavior and more.

 Version